TaoStarlit/English/Logic_paper.md

 ### write the paper:
 #### abstract
-1. problem & existing method
+1. problem & current situation
 2. what is wrong in the existing methods  -- (remind me of the meta-review of our paper : the reviewer said the idea of systhetic image is well-known.
-3. specifically what is wrong, in what situation and progress.
+3. specifically what is wrong, in what situation and progress: SGD.
 4. now it is what we do: new mechanism, of robust SGD, named POSTAL, integrade CL with vanilla SGD -- it is also explicitly mention a well-known term what is that to make it clear, whichis like what i did previously.   is it different from the way I mentioned CVAE?
 5. what is the inspiration: from progressive process, namely  easy-complex tasks.
 6. the inspiration maps to our idea -- this also show the difference: from easy to complex task --> reliable to noisy labels.